Mark-Phillipson/BlazorCRUD_UIGenerator/README.md

 1. Edit the appsettings.json file in the root of this project.
 To make the "DefaultConnection" point to your database in SQL Server.

 2. Run the application (Do not run watch).
+As the project will crash when it cannot compile the new created classes.

 3. Enter a search term to filter down to a particular table, then select the table in the drop-down list.

 4. Click on Populate Columns button.

-5. Enter the destination project, this is used to build the namespace for the classes.

-6. Enter a singular model name and a plural name.
-Note the model should already exist in the destination project and be entered in the DB Context.

-7. The list of columns should now be displayed.
+5. The list of columns should now be displayed.
 Check the filter checkboxes for each column that you wish to filter on.
 Also check each sort column that you wish to sort by.

+6. Enter the namespace, this is used to build the namespace for the classes.

+7. Enter the singular model name and a plural name.
+Note the model should already exist in the destination project and be entered in the DB Context.

 8. If the primary key is set up correctly the PK Override should not be necessary.
 However if the primary key has not been set up correctly it may be necessary to use the override.
 In any case a primary key is definitely required.

 9. If the table has a parent, you can select a foreign key (One only).

-10. Then click Generate C# Classes button.
+10. Then click Generate C# Classes button, at the bottom of the webpage.

 11. The classes should now exist in the AutoGenClasses folder.
 Note they will not compile in this project.